Online learning is on the rise. Even before the pandemic, the online education market is expected to reach $350 by 2025.

 On the surface, Kajabi can seem a bit on the high side in terms of pricing compared to Teachable.

 However, take note that this Teachable alternative lets you manage all aspects of your business, from your web presence to your email needs.
 Let’s talk about the major features of Kajabi:

 - Easy Website Creation

-Kajabi doesn’t only provide you with a unique theme to create a beautiful website, but it also offers creative templates for creating landing pages and sales pipeline pages.
+Kajabi provides you with a unique theme to create a beautiful website and offers creative templates for creating landing pages and sales pipeline pages.
 This is a significant difference from Teachable, where you have to do custom coding to break away from standard themes.

 - Blogging Capabilities

 Regarding blogging, Kajabi offers way better than most online course platforms.

 - Video Streaming

 Kajabi has Wistia, one of the leading video hosting platforms around.
 It is fully integrated into the platform, so you can upload and stream videos seamlessly, regardless of your bandwidth.